 - Another limitation is the difficulty in accounting for States’ roles in processing—or other value-adding procedures to—exported products between farm and export locations.
 The export value of processed foods and agricultural products is apportioned to States based on where the raw commodity was produced, not where the product was processed.
 Data on value-added by commodity are not available by State, only value-added by manufacturing industry is available.

 - Export values or free alongside ship (f.a.s.) include costs for inland freight, insurance, and other charges incurred while delivering the commodity to the U.S. port of exportation, which are not attributable to the commodity’s farm production value.

 - The calculations using cash receipts preclude the ability to provide information on the countries of destination for each State’s exports.

 - There is no similar estimation method for imports at the State level.

 Although several methods for estimating export values by State are available, with varying levels of sophistication, no methods provide a direct measure of actual export value.
 Each method has its own weaknesses when allocating export earnings by State because tracing products back to their original farm of production is difficult, whether in raw or processed form.

 Comparing State Trade by Country of Origin and Destination and State Exports, Cash Receipts Estimates

-ERS farm cash receipts by commodity and State are computed from USDA’s National Agricultural Statistics Service (NASS) production data and unit prices of farm products in each State.
+USDA, ERS's farm cash receipts by commodity and State are computed from USDA’s National Agricultural Statistics Service (NASS) production data and unit prices of farm products in each State.

-Bulk, high-value Intermediate and Consumer-Oriented (BICO) product grouping definitions used in the State Trade by Country of Origin and Destination are obtained from the USDA Foreign Agricultural Service’s Global Agricultural Trade System (GATS).
+Bulk, high-value Intermediate and Consumer-Oriented (BICO) product grouping definitions used in the State Trade by Country of Origin and Destination are obtained from the USDA, Foreign Agricultural Service’s Global Agricultural Trade System (GATS).